 Fast fashion + social media = drop culture

-When it comes to the reasons that led to drops’ rise in popularity, all were unanimous: drops are the retail response to our high-speed times and reduced attention spans.
+When it comes to the reasons that led to drops’ rise in popularity, all experts were unanimous: drops are the retail response to our high-speed times and reduced attention spans.
 “We are living in an ‘on demand’ society where we expect instant gratification, constant novelty and brands to cater to our demands with urgency and immediacy.
-Pair that with a growing desire of exclusivity and access to something unique and we have the ideal scenario for such a trend to occur”, explains Ana Roncha, Course Leader of the master’s degree in Strategic Fashion Marketing at London College of Fashion.
-Nick Paget, Senior Menswear Editor at trend forecasting company WGSN, agrees: “drop culture is centered around our shortened attention spans and getting the next selfie with the most current items”.
-Danilo Venturi, Director of Italian fashion school Polimoda, expressed the same idea: “the new generations do not have a sense of history and geography, everything happens here and now, and this outlook is reflected in their approach to buying”.
+Pair that with a growing desire of exclusivity and access to something unique and we have the ideal scenario for such a trend to occur,” explains Ana Roncha, Course Leader of the Master’s degree in Strategic Fashion Marketing at the London College of Fashion.
+Nick Paget, Senior Menswear Editor at trend forecasting company WGSN, agrees: “drop culture is centered around our shortened attention spans and getting the next selfie with the most current items.”
+Danilo Venturi, Director of Italian fashion school Polimoda, expressed the same idea: “the new generations do not have a sense of history and geography, everything happens here and now, and this outlook is reflected in their approach to buying.”

-Although streetwear and sneaker brands are often credited with starting the trend, Roncha states companies like H&M, Zara and Primark are the actual forefathers of drop culture.
+Although streetwear and sneaker brands are often credited with starting the trend, Roncha argues fast fashion companies like H&M, Zara and Primark are the actual forefathers of drop culture.
 “There is a closer match to that market [streetwear], yes, but in my perspective the need and underlying premises actually started with the concept of fast fashion.
 That’s what made us all used to frequent product deliveries.
-It created a sense of urgency to buy, to go in store every week and buy straight away as the product might not be there the week after”.
+It created a sense of urgency to buy, to go in store every week and buy straight away as the product might not be there the week after.”
 Streetwear brands just added a pinch of secrecy and further exclusivity to the formula.

 Another point with which all experts agree is that social media is central to drop culture.
 “Brands are struggling to get coverage on traditional media these days, so they have to do things to stand out on social media and cut through all the noise.
-How do you make sure you’re heard in this new, buzzy world?”, said Alison Levy Bringé, Chief Marketing Officer at fashion and luxury data analytics firm Launchmetrics.
+How do you make sure you’re heard in this new, buzzy world?,” said Alison Levy Bringé, Chief Marketing Officer at data analytics firm Launchmetrics.
 “Fashion weeks give brands an average of 800 percent more exposure than they get the rest of the year.
-In my opinion, drops are a way to reproduce the same excitement”.
+In my opinion, drops are a way to reproduce the same excitement.”
 It works: Rimowa’s announcement of its collaboration with Supreme had 4 times more impact than their regular posts about other products, as measured by Launchmetrics.

 Not only do sudden product drops generate more social media buzz, they also help brands to form an engaged community.
-“Customers need to be aware of launch dates and times, they need to be part of an exclusive crowd that is well informed ahead of the launch”, notes Roncha.
+“Customers need to be aware of launch dates and times, they need to be part of an exclusive crowd that is well informed ahead of the launch,'' notes Roncha.
 “It’s like a cult gang.
 Young consumers want to feel like they’re part of a group or movement.
-It’s a means of expression”, adds Bringé.
+It’s a means of expression,” adds Bringé.

 Drops are not for everyone

-But Joanne Yulan Jong, founder of brand consultancy firm Yulan Creative and author of the book “The Fashion Switch: the new rules of the fashion business”, thinks reaching out for younger audiences is crucial for long-term survival.
+But Joanne Yulan Jong, founder of brand consultancy firm Yulan Creative and author of the book The Fashion Switch: the new rules of the fashion business, thinks reaching out for younger audiences is crucial for long-term survival.
 “Luxury brands are having to move to this model to stay in the customers’ line of vision.
-It seems strange for them to do this, but it's investment that will reap benefits further down the line”.
-Whether Riccardo Tisci was right in his decision to turn a British heritage brand into a more Gucci-y direction, it remains to be seen.
+It seems strange for them to do this, but it's an investment that will reap benefits further down the line.”
+Whether Riccardo Tisci was right in his decision to turn a British heritage brand into this direction, it remains to be seen.

 Consumers who value sustainability aren’t likely to be excited about this model, either.
 Paget suggests: “a lot depends on how deeply your customers adopt a more sustainable attitude.
-Do they want to hold on to artisanal pieces for seasons to come, which probably get better with age and wear, or does the novelty of the new win out, with the drop of each new and hyped capsule collection tempting them to buy more and dispatch what they already own?”.
+Do they want to hold on to artisanal pieces for seasons to come, which will probably get better with age and wear, or does the novelty of the new win out, with the drop of each new and hyped capsule collection tempting them to buy more and dispatch what they already own?”

-Venturi, from Polimoda, is even more emphatic: “there are better ways to define your identity than with a new cell phone every year and a new dress every week – and for the industry, there are more reasonable ways of generating profit.
+Venturi, from Polimoda, is even more emphatic: “there are better ways to define your identity than with a new cell phone every year and a new dress every week – and, for the industry, there are more reasonable ways of generating profit.
 We must begin a dialogue about a new link between craftsmanship and technology.
 Let’s drop the drops!”

 The future of drop culture

 Will we, though?
 The million dollar question is whether product drops will continue to be successful in the long run, or the fabricated newness and scarcity will, too, get old -- ironically enough.
-For Venturi, there’s no doubt about it: “sooner or later, consumers get tired of everything: this is the driver of change and fashion is about change”.
+For Venturi, there’s no doubt about it: “sooner or later, consumers get tired of everything: this is the driver of change and fashion is about change.”

-But, regardless of what happens to drop culture, one thing is certain: brands will continue to be challenged to find new ways to grab consumers’ attention and keep their customers excited.
+Regardless of what happens to drop culture, one thing is certain: brands will continue to be challenged to find new ways to grab consumers’ attention and keep their customers excited.